-C. Class Exercises: Writing Across the Curriculum Assignments & Academic Support Skills
+C. Class Exercises and Writing Assignments

 You should anticipate some assignments that will reinforce your understanding of the course material and important academic skills.
 You will be required to re-write/re-submit any assignment that does not meet a minimum level of competency.
 Further details regarding these exercises will be provided later in the semester.